Deven Parekh: Philanthropy

 In 2021, Parekh and his wife Monika donated $10 million to found the Parekh Center for Interdisciplinary Neurology at NYU Langone, which focuses on research into treatments for neurodegenerative diseases including multiple sclerosis and epilepsy.

 Fundraising and political donations

 Parekh is a major fundraiser for the Democratic party, having raised a total of $988,590 for Barack Obama's 2008 and 2012 presidential campaign, with $606,000 of that raised in 2011 and 2012.
 In 2016, he became the first Indian American to raise more than $100,000 for then-candidate Hillary Clinton.

-In August 2019, Parekh held a fundraising brunch for former mayor of South Bend, Indiana Pete Buttigieg to support his 2020 presidential campaign.
 In 2020, Parekh was named to a list of Joe Biden’s bundlers who raised at least $100,000 for his presidential campaign.

 In October and May 2020, Parekh co-hosted virtual fundraisers for president Joe Biden’s 2020 presidential campaign with Roger Altman and Blair Effron.
 The fundraiser was held virtually due to COVID-19 concerns.
+In 2023, he co-hosted a fundraiser for the Joe Biden 2024 presidential campaign.